 Without a shadow of a doubt, a tour of this grand nation would not be complete without a nod to the vast mountain range to the South East of the country, the Alps.
 Located right next to Switzerland, and boasting the notorious Mont Blanc among its number, these mountains have been immortalised in films, documentaries and postcards since time immemorial.

-Now, most people think of this place in the winter, and that is understandable.
+Now, most people think of this place for winter visits.
 The ski resorts here are among the most well-thought-of, and expensive, places to hit the piste around the world.
-A majority of the comers to these places bring the English language with them, as opposed to French, and so this language is an invaluable commodity for ski instructors, hotel workers and restaurant staff alike.
+A majority of the visitors to these places speak English, so it’s a valuable commodity for ski instructors, hotel workers and restaurant staff alike.

 This opens the door for an English teacher to work and experience the culture in a slightly different way.
 Known in the English teaching world as CLL, Community Language Learning is based on the notion of immersing oneself into learning a language through experience, and what better way to do that than being surrounded by the stunning landscape these mountains have to offer?